-Internet banking needs to be completed three business days prior to the due dates in order for it to complete the payment transfer.
+Internet banking needs to be completed three business days prior to the due date in order for it to complete the payment transfer.
 Check with your financial institution for details.

 Below are links to the common banking web sites.
 Under the bill payment section of your banking website, add the District of Mission – Taxes as a bill payee.
-Use your property’s roll number listed on your tax notice as the account number.
+Use your property’s 9 digit roll number (no dashes) listed on your tax notice as the account number.

 NOTE: The description for payee is specific to the banking institution.
 When adding the District as payee, search for the word “mission” and you should find us listed as: “Mission, District of – taxes”, “District of Mission – taxes”, or even “Mission, City of – taxes”, or something similar.
 We have three payees, one for “Taxes”, one for “Utilities” and one for “Business License”.
 Please choose the payee that has “taxes” in its name when paying your property taxes.
 If you are unsure whether or not you have selected District of Mission, please contact your financial institution.